csoroz/CIPs/CIP-1694/README.md

 #### Constitutional committee keys

 The constitutional committee will use a hot and cold key setup, similar to the existing "genesis delegation certificate" mechanism.

-#### Initial constitutional committee

-The initial committee is not yet defined.
-In all likelihood, it will include some of Cardano's founding entities.

 #### Replacing the constitutional committee